Declarations

 # Return value

-The first iterator it in the range [first,last) satisfying the following condition or last if there is no such iterator:
+Returns the first iterator it in [first, last) satisfying the corresponding condition, or last if no element satisfies it:

 # Notes